WebComponentsGuide/webcomponents.guide/learn/components/autonomous-vs-customized-elements.md

 In the [previous section][defining-a-component] we learned about _Autonomous Custom Elements_ vs _Customized Built-in
 Elements_.
 The most popular way to make elements is to use the _Autonomous Custom Element_ style, by making up your own tag and extending `HTMLElement`.
-However, each style comes with different trade-offs.
+Each style comes with different trade-offs.

 Choosing a type of component to build will depend on a lot of factors. _Autonomous Custom Elements_ give you a blank canvas to work with. _Customized Built-ins_ **extend** the element you're customizing.
 Here are some considerations to